scikit-rt/scikit-rt/_sources/README.md.txt

 ### The Patient class

-A `Patient` object is created by providing the path to the top-level patient directory:
+A `Patient` object is created by providing the path to the top-level patient directory, and indicating if the data are unsorted DICOM data:
 ```
 from skrt import Patient
-p = Patient('mypatient1')
+p = Patient('mypatient1') # load sorted data
+p = Patient('mypatient2', unsorted_dicom=True) # load unsorted DICOM data
 ```

 A list of the patient's associated studies is stored in `p.studies`.